nicolasessisbreton/pyzehe/e_excel_machine/install_excel_machine.md

+look at this file only if you used long_setup.md

 # excel machine

-the excel machine is the software provided by aspose cells
+the excel machine is a software provided by aspose cells

 # installation
 google aspose cells